tarunvashishth/Job-Portal/README.md

-## A job portal where recruiters can see jobs posted by them and the list applicants who applied for those Job.
+## A job portal where recruiters can see jobs posted by them and the list of applicants who applied for those Job.
 #### Built using React.js

 ### Email: squareboat@gmail.com